harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-dns-spoof.md

 title: Pod DNS spoof
 ---
 Pod DNS spoof is a Kubernetes pod-level chaos fault that:

-- Pod-dns-spoof injects chaos to spoof dns resolution in kubernetes pods.
+- Injects chaos into pods to mimic DNS resolution.
-- It causes dns resolution of target hostnames/domains to wrong IPs as specified by SPOOF_MAP in the engine config.
+- Resolves DNS target host names (or domains) to other IPs as specified in the `SPOOF_MAP` environment variable in the chaosengine configuration.

 :::tip Fault execution flow chart
 ![Pod DNS Spoof](./static/images/dns-chaos.png)